 • Promote diuretic effects by eliminating more fluids via the urine, which can cause dehydration

-• Cause diarrhea by stimulating muscles that may push waste through the digestive tract
+• Stimulate muscles that may push waste throughout the digestive tract that can cause diarrhea

 • Contribute to physical and psychological dependence on the beverage